anthony-firn/DREAM/Contributing Guide.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [DREAM Code of Conduct](link to the Code of Conduct document).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [anthonyfirn@illi.ac].
+Please report unacceptable behavior to [anthonyfirn@illi.ac](mailto:anthonyfirn@illi.ac).

 ## Getting Started